 Not Done: Institutional strengthening of the Labor Inspectorate is essential and for this, the process of transforming the Labor Inspection Department into an independent body should begin in due time.
 Also, the number of inspectors, which is less than twice the international standard and the lack of regional inspection representation, which significantly impedes the work of the Department of Labor Inspection outside Tbilisi.
 It is also necessary to extend the mandate of the labor inspectorate to enable the inspection to supervise the enforcement of labor law legislation in general.
 Also, an important shortcoming of the Organic Law is that the concept of occupational safety is discussed only in the context of the employee's physical well-being and the issue of psychosocial well-being of workers in the field of labor safety is almost neglected.
 It is also problematic that the law and its related obligations do not apply to persons employed through service contracts, which is a particularly common practice in the construction sector.
 Therefore, compulsory accident insurance under the law do not apply to persons working under such contracts.

+As already mentioned throughout the text, political events interfered the initiation of Labour Inspectorate Law at the Parliament.
+However, in the beginning of Spring session the draft law will be submitted to the Parliament.
+Presently, the Labour inspectorate takes the form of the Department, but quite a big progress has been observed in terms of enhancement of the Department.
+Inspection Division and Monitoring and Supervision Division had been set up under the Labour Conditions Inspection Department and fully staffed, also sectoral units such as mining, construction, services, heavy industry, light industry, investigation of accidents, labour rights and forced labour and labour exploitation were established from the begining of 2020.

+Based on the methodology of ILO, number of Labour inspectors in Georgia has been defined as 85.
+However, the Governmental decision laid down optimal number of inspectors in Georgia and approved it as 100.

+As already mentioned, even in the framework directive (89/391/EEC), specifically the wording psycho-social is not mentioned.
+Therefore, it would not be correct to question the compliance of the Organic Law with framework directive and vice versa.
+It can be said that this Law often prescribes higher standard than the 89/391/EEC Directive itself.
+In addition, Article 6 of the Organic Law defines implementation of measures for reduction of psycho-social factors.

+As regards the service contracts, like in other European countries, Occupational Safety Law applies to the relations between employers and employees.
+In Georgia, the Organic law on Occupational Safety also covers the employer’s responsibility towards third person presented at workplace and employer is required to create safe working environment for him/her.
+Therefore, as per the established practice and court judgments, labour inspectorate applies also to the persons employed under service contracts and there are no considerable challenges in this area.

 Ensure the effective functioning of the Tripartite Social Partnership Commission and continue to improve social dialogue through cooperation with the ILO.